hopetambala/puente-react-cra-dashboard/CONTRIBUTING.md

 ### How are decisions made?

-Short answer: with pull requests to the CRviz repository.
+Short answer: with pull requests to the Puente-React-Dashboard repository.

 All decisions affecting Puente-React-Dashboard follow the same 3 steps: